travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

 These scripts can be used to setup databases used for testing.
 For more information, see <a href="/docs/user/database-setup/">Database setup</a>.

-<h3>Recipients of email & IRC notification</h3>

-You can specify recipients that will be notified about build results.

-    notifications:
-      recipients:
-        - one@example.com
-        - other@example.com

-You can also entirely turn off notifications like this:

-    notifications:
-      disabled: true

-Or just the email notifications:
-    notifications:
-      email: false

-If you do not configure this then Travis CI will notify:

-* for user repos: the commit author and the repository owner
-* for repos owned by an organization: the commit author and <em>all</em> organization members

-You can also specify notifications in an IRC channel:

-    notifications:
-      irc: "irc.freenode.org#travis"

 <h3>Specify branches to build</h3>

 You can either white- or blacklist branches that you want to be built: